dftbplus/develguide/docs/maintainerflow.rst

    > which dftb+
    /home/<user>/miniforge3/envs/dftbplus/bin/dftb+

-Giving the complete spec as ``<name>=<version>=<hash>`` might be necessary to get the locally build package installed, you can find the complete specs in the conda-build output.
+Giving the complete spec as ``<name>=<version>=<hash>`` might be necessary to get the locally built package installed, you can find the complete specs in the conda-build output.

 Running conda build with docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Alternatively you can run the conda-forge builds in docker containers to avoid your local development environments to pollute the conda-build.
-Check the `conda-forge namespace at docker-hub <https://hub.docker.com/u/condaforge/>`_ for suitable containers, at the time of writing the ``comp7`` toolchain is in use for linux.
+Check the `conda-forge namespace at docker-hub <https://hub.docker.com/u/condaforge/>`_ for suitable containers, at the time of writing the ``comp7`` toolchain is in use for Linux.
 Pull the container and create an instance, you might also want to enter it interactively to check the conda-build result afterwards:

 .. code-block:: none